-A list of registered voters for each state.
+A list of registered voters.
 Voter registration lists are sometimes the first public records of former slaves.
-Many states have microfilmed their lists or make them available on interlibrary loan.

 A document in which a person outlines what should be done with his or her estate after death.
 The legal process to see that those instructions are carried out is called probate.

 A person who sees an event and signs a document attesting to its content being accurate.
 Although family members often served as witnesses, don’t assume that witnesses on a record are relatives—friends, neighbors and business associates also commonly witnessed documents.

 What the signer of a document would often write if he couldn’t write his name.
 A witness would typically label this “his mark.”

 Genetic material passed down from father to son.
 Because surnames also pass from father to son, Y-DNA tests can confirm (or disprove) genealogical links through a paternal line.
 Y-DNA surname studies are the most popular application of genetic genealogy.

 A name adopted by some Civil War Union volunteer regiments, who wore brightly colored uniforms, similar to the French light infantry units of the same name.